Create and manage Load Balancer

 • It shows the detailed information of the Load Balancer.

-3. Click the i_loadbalancer_edit at Apply HTTP Keep-alive.
+3. Click i_loadbalancer_edit at Apply HTTP Keep-alive.

 Set Connection Idle Timeout